CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 1. PCI-SSF v1.2.1 requires not only that component dependencies are listed, but also service dependencies ([download link](https://docs-prv.pcisecuritystandards.org/Software%20Security/Standard/PCI-Secure-Software-Standard-v1_2_1.pdf]
 1. Use "Metadata" as the primary term, instead of "SBOM"
 1. Add columns for fields, describing downstream consumers and upstream producers
+1. Add some text regarding an "Vulnerability report SBOM", since this is required in the Cyber Resilience Act Annex I, part II(1)
+1. Split simplified graph into "old" and "new"
+1. Make colors/boxes more colorblind-friendly

 ## License and use of this document